ThinkingStudio/tfb-insight/README.md

 Type `workspace.load`

-This above command will fetch the TEB repository from github for the first time
+This above command will fetch the TFB repository from github for the first time

 ## Do analysis

 Enter the CLI mode and type `analyse`

-The above command will run analysis on all TEB projects
+The above command will run analysis on all TFB projects

 ## View report

-TBD
+Open browser and navigate to `http://localhost:5460`